JustinVerstijnen/DNSMegaTool/README.md

 - **Runtime model** : Serverless
 - **Architecture** : Stateless HTTP API
 - **Dependencies** : Python, DNS, additional networking libraries

+## Changelog/new features

+New features to this tool are added when needed or if the tool is broken.

+Feature request can be done by submitting issues into GitHub.

 ## Issues